teddav/teddav.github.io/content/articles/fri.md

 Don’t worry if this seems abstract for now, each step will be explained in detail in the next sections!

+If you need a refresher on Reed-Solomon, go read [my previous article on that topic](https://teddav.github.io/blog/reed-solomon/)!

 ## What’s this “low degree” thing?

 At its core, **FRI is all about proving that the initial polynomial has a bounded degree.** However, we don’t want to reveal the polynomial itself, so we need a special way to commit to it that convinces the verifier **without leaking the entire polynomial and without having to evaluate it entirely.**